each/draft-aname/draft-ietf-dnsop-aname.md

     substitute the sibling address records.)

   * The resolver's client queries with DO=1 and the ANAME and sibling address records are unsigned.
 (Note that this situation does not apply when the records are signed but insecure: the resolver might not be able to validate them because of a broken chain of trust, but its client could have an extra trust anchor that does allow it to validate them; if the resolver substitutes the sibling address records they will become bogus.)

 In these first two cases, the resolver MAY perform ANAME sibling address record substitution as described in (#subst).
-Any edit performed in the final step is applied to response's answer section.
+Any edit performed in the final step is applied to response's Answer section.
-The resolver SHOULD then perform additional section processing as described in (#additional).
+The resolver SHOULD then perform Additional section processing as described in (#additional).

 If the resolver's client is querying using an API such as